ipfs/ipfs-desktop/README.md

 ### Which version of IPFS does IPFS Desktop use?

-IPFS Desktop includes its own embedded binary of Kubo (`go-ipfs` version defined in `package.json`); this is the latest version of [Kubo](https://github.com/ipfs/kubo) that has passed QA for IPFS Desktop use.
+IPFS Desktop includes its own embedded binary of Kubo (`kubo` version defined in `package.json`); this is the latest version of [Kubo](https://github.com/ipfs/kubo) that has passed QA for IPFS Desktop use.

 You can check which version of IPFS you're running from the IPFS logo menu by looking in the `About` submenu.